Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: A Family of Interpolated Quantile Estimators

 This section introduces the unified two–parameter family of estimators \(\hat q(z,h)\) that underlies the three classes analysed in the next sections.
-The construction highlights how a simple quadratic smoothing of the classical quantile loss generates a continuum of M-estimators, from the unsmoothed sample quantile \((h=0)\) to the sample mean \((h\to\infty)\).
+The construction highlights how a simple quadratic regularization of the classical quantile loss generates a continuum of M-estimators, from the standard sample quantile \((h=0)\) to the sample mean \((h\to\infty)\).
 This formulation provides the common framework needed for the asymptotic theory developed in Sections \ref{sec:consistency}–\ref{sec:asymptotics}.